New Painting Tools That Are Changing the Game

 High-Tech Sprayers for Faster and More Consistent Coverage

-For smaller jobs or tighter spaces, consider a cordless handheld sprayer.
-Models like the HomeRight Finish Max or the Ryobi P620 provide a lightweight, portable solution.
-They work great for spraying cabinets, trim, crafts and small furniture.
-The rechargeable batteries typically offer 15-30 minutes of spraying per charge.
+Handheld sprayers, like the HomeRight Finish Max or Ryobi P620, are lightweight and perfect for cabinets, trim, and small furniture.
+Most provide 15–30 minutes of spraying per charge.

-•Onboard storage for tips, filters, batteries and other accessories.
+- Onboard storage for tips, filters, and batteries

 Revolutionary Paint Tray Designs to Prevent Spills

-Paint trays have come a long way from the flimsy metal trays of the past.
-New designs make painting easier and less messy.
+Paint trays have come a long way from the flimsy metal versions of the past.
+Today’s designs make painting easier, cleaner, and far less messy.

-Disposable tray liners sit inside your paint tray to prevent dried paint buildup.
-When you’re done painting, just lift out the liner and throw it away—no more scraping out dried paint globs.
-Liners come in a range of sizes to fit most standard trays.
+Disposable tray liners fit neatly inside your paint tray, preventing dried paint buildup.
+When you’re finished, simply lift out the liner and toss it—no more scraping stubborn paint.
+Available in a variety of sizes, they fit most standard trays.

 Innovative Ladders and Staging Tools for Safety and Convenience